 Jacou could also come from Jacques in reference to the nearby way of Saint James of Compostela.

-Located 10 km north east of Montpellier, it is easily accessable by TRAM (Line 2).
+Located 10 km north east of Montpellier, it is easily accessible by TRAM (Line 2).
 Only a 20 mn journey from Montpellier centre.

 Jacou has many areas to discover on foot as and when you wish.

-The Bocaud castle and park are both listed as heritage sites and have belonged to the municipality since 1995.
+The domaine de Bocaud and the park are both listed as heritage sites and have belonged to the municipality since 1995.